 Shantina Jackson-Romero, PhD, has been a STEM education leader in the Bay Area for over 10 years.
 She loves her hometown of Richmond, California and is passionate about connecting students of color to careers in tech.
 Away from the office, Shantina can be found singing karaoke, playing old school arcade games, and devouring books about the history of education in the United States.

-Senior Program Manager, Salesforce Specialist
+Senior Program Manager, Diversity Equity and Inclusion

 A Dominicana from Brooklyn, Pamela has dedicated her life to working with students from low-income backgrounds & bridging educational gaps.
 She previously taught English for five years at a charter middle school in Brooklyn.
 There she learned to prioritize relationship building, teaching outside the box, & pushing kids to be their best.
 She is proud to join Code Nation in continuing this work in the tech community!
 Issues of Diversity, Equity & Inclusion have been a part of what challenges her to continue this work.
 Outside of work, you can find Pamela involved in providing tools to her peers to live anti-racist lives, reading, getting some sun (ideally on a beach somewhere), or spending time with her loved ones.

 Through a career spent in education and workforce development, Mollie has learned that community is everything.
 She is so excited to help support Code Nation alumni community and use her skills and experience to serve alumni as they make their way towards careers in tech.
 In her spare time, Mollie enjoys baking and adventuring with her two rescue dogs.